Get insider access

 3. Best Budget Corsair Keyboard

 If you're on a budget and looking for a Corsair keyboard, we recommend the Corsair K55 RGB PRO XT.
-Instead of the mechanical switches found on the higher-end units, like the Corsair K70 RGB TKL, this keyboard uses rubber dome switches, which are nearly silent during operation, making this board a great choice if you tend to game in shared spaces like a living room or dorm room.
+Instead of the mechanical switches found on the higher-end units, like the Corsair K70 RGB TKL, this keyboard uses rubber dome switches, which are nearly silent during operation but feel comparatively mushy.
+That said, this board is a great choice if you tend to game in shared, noise-sensitive spaces like a living room or dorm room.

 While most rubber dome keyboards only have zone lighting, meaning you can only customize the lighting in sections, this one has per-key lighting, meaning you have the full range of lighting customization that you'd get on higher-end models.
 Plus, it retains a full set of media keys, a column of dedicated macro keys, and a soft-touch wrist rest.
 If this keyboard has a downside, the rubber dome switches don't feel as snappy and responsive as the mechanical switches on the K70.